observablehq/database-proxy/README.md

 - `reset <name>` Reset the shared secret for an existing database proxy configuration
 - `list` List all configured database proxies

-When adding a database proxy configuration, a window will be opened to ObservableHQ.com to configure the connection and set the shared secret.
+When adding a database proxy configuration, a window will be opened to ObservableHQ.com to configure the connection in your Database Settings and set the shared secret.
 Subsequent starts of the database proxy do not require re-configuration.

 Examples: